caseywdunn/course_bio_philosophy/readme.md

 ## Course site

-All materials for the course, including the syllabus, are available at the [course site](https://github.com/caseywdunn/course_bio_philosophy).
+There are two sites relevant to the course:

+ - The Canvas site is where we post the syllabus and readings, post assignments, and post course communications.

+  - The [github respository](https://github.com/caseywdunn/course_bio_philosophy) is where we edit the syllabus.
+This is also a way to publicly share the course contents.
 Please submit suggestions and corrections for the class via the [issue tracker](https://github.com/caseywdunn/course_bio_philosophy/issues).

 ## Course format